Yunchieh/MITx-6.00.2x/Lecture 1/Exercise 1.md

-> Lecture 1 -Exercise 1
+> Lecture 1 - Exercise 1

 <b>As a burgler robs a house, she finds the following items:
 ​